Sri Hanumath sametha Sri Sitarama temple of Nayaks' period

 Madurai

-When you think of Madurai the first and foremost thing that comes in the mind will be Meenakshi Amman temple and its beautiful and imposing towers.
+When you think of Madurai the first and foremost thing that comes to mind is Meenakshi Amman temple and its beautiful and imposing towers.
 There are no words to describe the happiness and joy, one gets after a visit to this temple.
-Madurai, built around this temple, as a capital city, had been ruled by many dynasties and each one of them had contributed their might to the temple and to the city.
+Madurai, built around this temple, as a capital city, had been ruled by many dynasties and each one of them had contributed their might to the temple and the city.

 Madurai had been the gateway to the deep south of Bharat.
-It has the tradition of acting as host for many pilgrims and travellers alike.
-This Bustling city known as “city that never sleeps” is today a much sought after pilgrimage center and tourist spot.
-The city we see today owes a lot to Madurai Nayak dynasty, especially to Tirumalai Nayak and Rani Mangamma of this dynasty.
-Many of the temples which were destroyed during Malik Kafur’s rule (1296-1316) and subsequent rule of Madurai sultanate were restored and brought back to its old glory by the Nayak dynasty.
+It has the tradition of acting as a host for many pilgrims and travellers alike.
+This Bustling city known as the 'city that never sleeps' is today a much sought-after pilgrimage center and tourist spot.
+The city we see today owes a lot to the Madurai Nayak dynasty, especially to Tirumalai Nayak and Rani Mangamma of this dynasty.
+Many temples that were destroyed during Malik Kafur’s rule (1296-1316) and subsequent rule of the Madurai sultanate were restored and brought back to its old glory by the Nayak dynasty.

 Madurai and Nayak dynasty

-Sri Sitarama Anjaneyar Temple, Mahal 5th St, Manjanakara St, Madurai It was Sri Kumara Kampanna of Vijayanagar samrajya who had brought peace to Madurai from 1378 by eliminating Madurai Sultanate.
+Sri Sitarama Anjaneyar Temple, Mahal 5th St, Manjanakara St, Madurai Sri Kumara Kampanna of Vijayanagar Samrajya brought peace to Madurai in 1378 by eliminating the Madurai Sultanate.
 But the tussle for power continued.
-But it was only during the rule of the great emperor of Vijayanagara, Sri Krishnadevaraya, lasting peace was finally brought to Madurai.
+But it was only during the rule of the great emperor of Vijayanagara, Sri Krishnadevaraya, that lasting peace was finally brought to Madurai.

-The Madurai Nayaks rule continued from 1529 till 1736 for nearly two hundred years.
-Of the many nayaks of the dynasty the period of Tirumalai Nayak and Rani Mangamma rule is considered as the golden period of Nayaks.
-Both these rulers had their subjects in mind and had undertaken lot of welfare activities.
+The Madurai Nayak's rule continued from 1529 to 1736 for nearly two hundred years.
+Tirumalai Nayak and Rani Mangamma rule is considered the golden period of Nayaks, the Nayaks dynasty the period.
+Both these rulers had their subjects in mind and had undertaken a lot of welfare activities.
 They had used diplomacy as their main tool against their adversaries and avoided war.
 During their period many temples were renovated and reconstructed.
-The temples which are treasure houses and cultural centers thereby reactivated the vibrant culture of the region.
+As temples are treasure houses and cultural centers, the vibrant culture of the region was reactivated by these acts.
 They were secular in their outlook and took care of all sects of the religions.
-Many highways were laid; many choultries built paving way for easier mobility of goods and pilgrims between Madurai and rest of places.
-Both were great builders, lover of art and encouraged art and craft of the region.
+Many highways were laid; many choultries were built paving the way for easier mobility of goods and pilgrims between Madurai and the rest of places.
+Both were great builders, and lovers of art and encouraged the art and craft of the region.

 Tirumalai Nayak Mahal

-Tirumalai Nayak Mahal, Madurai Tirumalai Nayak had ruled from 1623 to 1659 for nearly thirty six years.
+Tirumalai Nayak Mahal, Madurai Tirumalai Nayak ruled from 1623 to 1659 for nearly thirty-six years.
 During his time many improvements were made in the Meenakshi temple.
-While a lot can be spoken about the contributions he had made, the palace he had built in Madurai is an exemplary on many accounts.
-The palace today is known as Tirumalai Nayak Mahal.
-It is a structural wonder and engineering marvel of then time.
+While a lot could be said about the contribution he made to Madurai, the palace he built in Madurai is exemplary on many accounts.
+The then palace today is known as Tirumalai Nayak Mahal.
+It is a structural wonder and engineering marvel of the time.

-The huge art treasure we see today in the name of Tirumalai Nayak Mahal is one forth of what was built by Tirumalai Nayak then.
-In what remains today as Mahal the size of the pillars, arches and pavilions are all amazing.
-One is sure to be mesmerized on seeing the stucco work on the arches and paintings on the ceilings even after the precious stones were taken away from the magnificent palace.
+The huge art treasure we see today in the name of Tirumalai Nayak Mahal is one-fourth of what was built by Tirumalai Nayak then.
+In what remains today as Mahal the size of the pillars, arches, and pavilions are all amazing.
+One is sure to be mesmerized by seeing the stucco work on the arches and paintings on the ceilings even after the precious stones were taken away from the magnificent palace.

-The complex which was huge in those days is now truncated to one forth of its size.
-The rest of area which was part of the then Mahal is now known by the name Mahal area.
+The complex which was huge in those days is now truncated to one-fourth of its size.
+And the rest of the area which was part of the then Mahal is now known by the name Mahal area.
 Today in this area many temples are found.
 Many of these temples are maintained by the people from Saurashtra community.
-One such temple is a temple for Sri Anjaneya Swamy located in the fifth street of Mahal area.
+One such temple is a temple for Sri Anjaneya Swamy located in the fifth street of the Mahal area.

 Saurashtrans of Madurai: